Loan Information

 - Learn more about the Repayment Plan projections and options through the UIC Debt Management page.

-- You can discuss repayment of your Perkins Loans and PCL Loans with University Bursar and Heartland ECSI.
+- You can discuss repayment of your Perkins Loans, LDS, PCL and institutional loans with University Bursar and Heartland ECSI.